jordansissel/sysadvent/2011/18/article.md

 "feature".
 As the differentiation of services increases, the cost to enter the market (the table stakes) increases accordingly.

+## Why Should You Care?

-Senior sysadmins and engineers need to not only understand how to build a service, we must understand why we are building it and what the business requires from this deployment.
+Senior sysadmins and engineers need to not only understand how to build a service, but we must also understand why we are building it and what the business requires from this deployment.
 Understanding the complete picture, we will understand what technology is required, how it needs to be implemented, and how much effort we should put into a project.